-Nor will it start until there is a core of players who are members with a track record or known to the narrator so we have the best chance of the game being seen through to the end.
+The game will not start until there is a core of players who have a track record or known to the narrator so we have the best chance of the game being seen through to the end.

 Your character is part of a diplomatic team with an unusual and engaging brief.